LearnOnDemandSystems/docs/lod/lod-lab-developers/lod-lab-developer-training-level-1/lod-terminology-and-guidelines-for-building-a-lab.md

 - **VM Profile**: Contains specifics about one virtual machine including RAM, screen resolution, number of hard disks, operating system, etc. In each Lab Profile, you will associate all the VM Profiles for the virtual machines the user will need for that launched lab.
 The Lab Series should be set in each VM Profile to ensure it is easy to find and associate with Lab Profiles.
 A VM Profile can be associated with  more than one Lab Profile.

-- **Removeable Media**: Contains specifics about an ISO or a floppy disk that is stored in LOD storage.
+- **Removeable Media**: Contains specifics about an ISO or a floppy disk that is stored in Skillable Studio storage.
 In each Lab Profile, you will associate all the Removeable Media profiles the user will need in that launched lab.
 The Lab Series should be set in each Removable Media profile to ensure it is easy to find and associate with Lab Profiles.
 A Removable Media profile can be associated with more than one Lab Profile.

 - **Content**: Contains the lab instructions provided within a launched lab for a user to complete.
 Content replaces the need for a separate manual for the user to follow to complete instructions in the lab.
 Content is a sub-component of a Lab Profile and does not have it's own separate container.